KrasniKot/holbertonschool-machine_learning/math/README.md

 - What are channels?
 - How to perform a convolution over an image
 - How to perform max/average pooling over an image

+### Advanced Linear Algebra:
+- What is a determinant?
+How would you calculate it?
+- What is a minor, cofactor, adjugate?
+How would calculate them?
+- What is an inverse?
+How would you calculate it?
+- What are eigenvalues and eigenvectors?
+How would you calculate them?
+- What is definiteness of a matrix?
+How would you determine a matrix’s definiteness?